richardcsuwandi/slim-kl/README.md

 # Sparse LInear Multiple Kernel Learning (SLIM-KL)

-This repository contains the code and data used in the paper ["Sparsity-Aware Learning for Linear Multiple Kernel"]().
+This repository contains the code and data used in the paper ["Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel"](https://arxiv.org/abs/2309.08201).

 ## Citation
 ```